 Lafayette Science Museum often participates in special events downtown, like Downtown Alive, held each spring and fall, as well as ArtWalk on the second Saturday of each month.
 The Lafayette Science Museum hosts Bach Lunch at Parc Sans Souci on select Fridays in the spring and fall.
 The public can purchase a catered box lunch for $6 and enjoy a free outdoor concert.

-The museum continues to plan exciting events, like Documentary Date Nights, an annual Insect Day, and even a wedding ceremony between two Burmese pythons for Valentine’s Day.
+The museum continues to plan exciting events, like Documentary Date Nights, an annual Insect Day, and many more things planned for the coming year.
 Visitors are encouraged to check the museum’s calendar on their website (LafayetteScienceMuseum.org) and Facebook page (@LafayetteScienceMuseum) for special events and planetarium schedules.

 Before leaving the museum, guests should stop by the brand-new Discover Store for science-centered games, toys and activities.
 Grab some astronaut ice cream or a hatchable dinosaur egg for the kids or take a puzzle back to your office to challenge even your most determined co-worker.